Can you cure powder coat with a heat gun

 While a heat gun can be used to cure powder coat, it is important to note that there are limitations to this method.
 First, it can be challenging to maintain a consistent temperature across the entire surface of the object being coated using a heat gun.
 This can result in uneven curing and may lead to a subpar finish.
 Additionally, heat guns typically reach lower temperatures than ovens, so the curing process may take longer.

-See also Can you weld plastic with a heat gun
+See also Can you sue a hairdryer as a heat gun

 Another consideration is the potential risk of overheating the powder coating.
 Heat guns direct heat to a specific area, which can cause localized overheating and even damage the coating if not used properly.
 It is important to carefully monitor the temperature of the powder coating during the curing process to avoid these issues.